riyadiambis/riyadiambis/README.md

 # 💫 About Me:
-Hi 👋, I'm Riyadi<br>An Informatics Student at Mulawarman University Atleast one day, one commit.
+Hi 👋, I'm Riyadi<br>An Informatics Student at Mulawarman University<br>
+Atleast one commit a day

 ## 🌐 Socials: